-It can be difficult to predict when one or more minor convictions within the GMC period will result in your naturalization application being denied.
-There are no absolute rules—the law gives USCIS the discretion to decide whether or not you have proven that you have good moral character.
+It can be difficult to predict when one or more minor convictions within the GMC period will result in an naturalization application being denied.
+There are no absolute rules—the law gives USCIS discretion to decide whether or not you have proven that you have good moral character.

 "Discretion" also means that where USCIS draws the line between convictions that are automatically evidence of bad moral character and convictions that are not is subject to change, as society changes.
 For example, 30 or 40 years ago, a DUI would not have been a serious conviction for GMC purposes.
 Now it is.

 Today, a minor conviction might be a speeding ticket, a child-restraint violation, driving without insurance, fishing without a license, or creating a nuisance on your property.
 But maybe in 20 years, if society becomes convinced that only negligent parents would fail to properly secure their children in a car, a child restraint violation will become evidence of bad moral character.

 If you do not want any risk that your naturalization application might be denied, or if you don't want the immigration officer to consider any of your convictions, you will need to be conviction-free for the entire GMC period, and you will need to make sure you haven't committed a crime that might make you deportable.
 That can mean waiting five years from the date of your last arrest before submitting your application for U.S. citizenship—or not applying at all.